maguangguang/ChatGPT-CodeReview/README.md

           MODEL:
           top_p: 1
           temperature: 1
-          CODE_REVIEW_PROMPT: 'Bellow is the code patch, please help me do a brief code review, Answer me in  {language} if any bug risk and improvement suggestion are welcome {patch}'
+          CODE_REVIEW_PROMPT: "Bellow is the code patch.
+    Write a detailed review {answerLanguage} of any issues you can find in the form of a table with a row for each issue and the following columns:
+    - Issue type (e.g. bug, style, etc.)
+    - Issue importance (e.g. low, medium, high)
+    - Issue description
+    - Recommended fix
+    {patch}"
 ```

 ## Self-hosting